Vladimir Solovyov (TV presenter): Conflicts, 2006–2022

 In November 2018, a picket was held in St. Petersburg against Vladimir Solovyov.
 The police detained seven people, six of whom were soon released.
 A protocol was drawn up against one of the participants in the picket, Pavel Ivankin, under an administrative article on disobeying the lawful demand of a police officer.
 The picket participants compared Solovyov particularly with Julius Streicher, one of the main propagandists of Nazi Germany, editor-in-chief of the newspaper Der Stürmer.

 In May 2019, during the protests in Yekaterinburg against the construction of the Cathedral of St. Catherine in the park near the Drama Theatre, Vladimir Solovyov called the protesting people "demons" and "devils", and promised to visit the city to purge them.
 In response to Solovyov, the protesters began to sue him, and he was even challenged to a duel.

 In April 2020, sports journalist Vasily Utkin criticized the Russian government's handling of the COVID-19 pandemic on television.
 Solovyov responded by calling Utkin "fat" and a mentally ill person.
 This led to an exchange of insults between the two, during which Solovyov threatened Utkin with physical violence.

-In August 2022, Solovyov began to criticize Alla Pugacheva, a famous Russian singer, for leaving Russia temporarily and accused her of lacking patriotism.
+In August 2022, Solovyov began to criticise the singer Alla Pugacheva for leaving Russia temporarily and accused her of lacking patriotism.
 In September, he further accused her of making money out of supporting "various political candidates" during election campaigns and not paying taxes on these incomes.
 Pugacheva responded by warning Solovyov on social media that he could "burst from anger and rudeness" and stating that she was going to "fill the face of one person," although she did not specify whom.
 On 7 September, Solovyov appeared on the air with abrasions on his face and refused to comment on the reason for his injuries.